 This means that there were many significant moments, growing up with the evolving roles I was allowed to dance, almost like a rite of passage: from dancing a mouse and the pas de trois, to a snowflake, the doll and finally the Sugar Plum.

 Like most dance parents, mine too sat through numerous Nutcracker performances, year after year.
 And has anyone ever wondered what they go through watching their children, of any age, on stage?

 Thierry Rosenzweig, my dedicated father, offers us an insight as this month's guest author:

 I was wrong.
 As somebody born before….let’s say the 1950s, I assumed the tradition of presenting George Balanchine’s The Nutcracker during Xmas holidays had progressively faded away.
 Wrong!
-Ten seconds on Google proved me the tradition is still very strong.
-If you are a (wealthy) New-Yorker, for example, you still can try to book the “Annual holiday run with the Balanchine’s” at the most renowned New-York City Ballet (on stage from 28 November 2015 to the 3rd January 2016).
+Ten seconds on Google proved to me the tradition is still very strong.
+If you are a (wealthy) New Yorker, for example, you still can try to book the “Annual holiday run with the Balanchine’s” at the most renowned New York City Ballet (on stage from 28 November 2015 to the 3rd January 2016).

 Sugar Plum, 1994

 This reminds me of a day in December 1994 when I anxiously went from Paris to Berlin to see my daughter Franziska performing The Nutcrackers’ main role at the Berlin State Opera Unter den Linden.
 I can't say I actually “saw" her or most parts of her dancing, even if as a privileged father I was given a very good front orchestra seat.